Advanced Electrophysiology Systems

 Built around our world-leading silicon neural probe technology

-UPCOMING WEBINAR
+RECENT WEBINAR

 Learn first-hand from experts in the field as they describe their own experimental challenges and how they addressed them using our neural probes.
 Each online workshop includes an interactive Q+A session and panel discussion too.

-NEW ULTRA-SMALL on-skull digital headstages...
+NEW miniature on-skull digital headstages...

 Space and weight saving (0.4 grams; small-footprint 3x7 mm), mechanical-stress avoided by removing bulky Omnetics connectors from the equation with high-channel count electrophysiology opened up for the smallest of lab animals - learn more here...